vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 #### How This Guide Works

-Our recommended strategy deploys Vector as a Kubernetes [daemonset].
+Our recommended strategy deploys Vector as a Kubernetes [DaemonSet].
 This is the most efficient means of collecting Kubernetes observability data since Vector is guaranteed to deploy _once_ on each of your Nodes.
 In addition, we'll use the [`kubernetes_pod_metadata` transform][kubernetes_pod_metadata_transform]